 The Board determines the strategic objectives and policies of the Company to best support the delivery of long-term value, providing overall strategic direction within an appropriate framework of controls, delegated authority, and rewards.

-The Board is collectively responsible for the success of the company.
-Following presentations by management, and a disciplined process of review and challenge by the Board, clear decisions on policy or strategy are adopted, and the executive are empowered to implement these decisions.
+The Board is collectively responsible for the success of the Company: the executive directors are directly responsible for running the business operations; and the Non-Executive directors must satisfy themselves on the integrity of financial information and that financial controls and systems of risk management are robust.
+In addition, the Board’s Audit Committee provides oversight of all significant financial matters.
+Following presentations by executive management, and a disciplined process of review and challenge by the Board, clear decisions on policy or strategy are adopted, and the executive are empowered to implement these decisions.

 Stakeholder interests and the matters listed above are factored into Board discussion and decisions, as described below: